-Stock-based compensation expense for the years ended June 30, 2022 and 2021 represents the estimated fair value of stock options and RSUs at the time of grant amortized under the straight-line method over the expected vesting period and reduced for estimated forfeitures of options and RSUs.
+Stock-based compensation expense for the fiscal years ended June 30, 2023 and 2022 represents the estimated fair value of stock options and RSUs at the time of grant amortized under the straight-line method over the expected vesting period and reduced for estimated forfeitures of options and RSUs.
 Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from original estimates.
-At June 30, 2022, the aggregate intrinsic value of exercisable options was \$0.
+At June 30, 2023, the aggregate intrinsic value of the outstanding options and the exercisable options were approximately \$506,000 and \$0, respectively.